Consistent Bayesian causal discovery for structural equation models with equal error variances: Structural causal model

-Interestingly, as we establish below, under the aforementioned model, if we minimise over $\Gamma^p$ the sum of nodewise minimum expected squared errors, obtained while predicting each variable with the best linear function of its parents, then the minimum is attained with any supergraph of $\gamma^*$, while the summands being equal to the common error variance $\sigma^2$.
-A critical step to obtain this involves, for every $\gamma \in \Gamma^p$, bounding each summand by the minimum expected squared errors when for every variable the best linear prediction is based on all variables with lower causal order under $\gamma$.
-Notably, the latter quantities coincide with the squared diagonal entries in the Cholesky factor of the covariance matrix of the variables permuted under the causal order of $\gamma$, as shown in \cite{pourahmadi2007cholesky}, and this fact is carefully utilised to achieve the desired minimisation.
+Interestingly, under the aforementioned model, if we minimise over $\Gamma^p$ the sum of nodewise minimum expected squared errors, obtained while predicting each variable with the best linear function of its parents, then the minimum is attained with any supergraph of $\gamma^*$, while the summands being equal to the common error variance $\sigma^2$ \citep{loh2014high, aragam2015learning}, as presented below.
+We denote by $\sfE_*[\cdot]$ the expectation under $\sfP^*$.

 \begin{theorem} For every $\gamma \in \Gamma^p$, let $r^\gamma := \sum_{j = 1}^p r_j^\gamma$, where